xpectmore/jQuery-Interval/README.md

 });
 ======================

-when you learn to use it there is minified version too jQinterval.min.js
+when you learn to use it there is minified version too.
+see: index_jQintervalmin.php,jQinterval.min.js files

 ======================